 \textbf{Claim:} Conjecture~\ref{conj:Cannon} implies Conjecture~\ref{conj:relativecannon} for torsion-free groups.

-We first note that it follows from the proof in Groves-Manning--Sisto \cite[Cor.~1.4]{GrovesManningSisto19} that the Cannon conjecture for torsion-free groups implies the relative Cannon conjecture for torsion-free relatively hyperbolic pairs $(G,\mathcal{P})$ in the case that all peripheral subgroups are $\Z^2$.
+It follows from the proof in Groves-Manning--Sisto \cite[Cor.~1.4]{GrovesManningSisto19} that the Cannon conjecture for torsion-free groups implies the relative Cannon conjecture for torsion-free relatively hyperbolic pairs $(G,\mathcal{P})$ if all peripheral subgroups are $\Z^2$.
 Indeed, the proof involves a sequence of Dehn fillings of $G$, each with torsion-free peripheral subgroups.
 By \cite[Thm.~4.1]{GrovesManning_Elementary}, since the given group $G$ is torsion free, so are all the filled groups arising in their proof.
 The Cannon conjecture is applied to the torsion-free groups in this sequence.
 Hence, each is a $3$--manifold group.
 We conclude that the limit of the sequence of fillings is a Kleinian representation of $G$, realizing $G$ as the fundamental group of a cusped hyperbolic $3$--manifold.

 Now suppose $(G,\mathcal{P})$ is relatively hyperbolic with Bowditch boundary $\partial (G, \mathcal{P}) = S^2$, and that $G$ is torsion free.
 Then $G$ contains a finite index subgroup $G'$ that is orientation preserving on $S^2$.
 Let $\mathcal{P}'$ denote the induced set of peripheral subgroups of $G'$.
 Then $\partial(G', \mathcal{P}')$ is also $S^2$, and each member of $\mathcal{P}'$ is the fundamental group of a closed orientable surface (see \cite[Thm.~0.3]{Dahmaniparabolic} or \cite[Cor.~3.2]{HruskaWalsh}).
 If $\mathcal{P}'$ contains no hyperbolic surface groups, then each member of $\mathcal{P}'$ is free abelian.
 If the Cannon conjecture for torsion-free groups holds, then by the argument above using \cite[Cor.~1.4]{GrovesManningSisto19}, $G$ is the fundamental group of a cusped hyperbolic 3-manifold and hence satisfies the relative Cannon conjecture, Conjecture~\ref{conj:relativecannon}.